Spontin Castle

 Spontin Castle, locally known as Château de Spontin, lies in the village of the same name, in the province of Namur in the Wallonia region in Belgium.

 Spontin Castle was built by the Lords of Beaufort.
-Between 1266 and 1289 the first fortification was built by Pierre de Beaufort.
-In 1289, his son Guillaume II de Beaufort had been rewarded the fiefdom for rendered services from Henry VII, Count of Luxembourg.
-His descendants called themselves Beaufort-Spontin and they owned the castle until the mid 19th century.
+Between 1266 and 1289, Pierre de Beaufort constructed the first fortification.
+In 1289, his son Guillaume II de Beaufort was rewarded with the fiefdom for services rendered to Henry VII, Count of Luxembourg.
+His descendants called themselves Beaufort-Spontin, and they owned the castle until the mid-19th century.

-At first this castle was an imposing rectangular keep, on a small island in the middle of the Bocq river.
-Guillaume II enlarged the castle with towers, curtain walls and a gate building, giving the castle a square ground plan.
+Initially, the castle was an imposing rectangular keep on a small island in the middle of the Bocq River.
+Guillaume II expanded the castle with towers, curtain walls, and a gatehouse, giving it a square ground plan.

-In 1429, Spontin Castle was besieged by troops from the city of Liège but they failed to take the castle.
-In 1465/66 the castle was again besieged.
-This time by troops from the city of Dinant.
-They took the castle and destroyed it.
+In 1429, Spontin Castle was besieged by troops from Liège, but they failed to capture it.
+In 1465/66, the castle was again besieged, this time by troops from the city of Dinant.
+They seized and destroyed it.

-The castle was rebuilt but in 1554 it was taken and dismantled by Francois I, Duke of Nevers and commander of the troops of the French King, Henry II.
+The castle was rebuilt, but in 1554, it was taken and dismantled by Francois I, Duke of Nevers and commander of the French King Henry II's troops.

-Again, the owners started to restore Spontin Castle.
-The brick parts of the castle date back to that building phase, also a fortified bailey was built and used as a farm.
+The owners then began restoring Spontin Castle.
+The castle's brick sections date back to that rebuilding phase.
+Additionally, a fortified bailey was constructed and used as a farm.
 This restoration was completed in 1622.
-By that time the castle had the appearance of a medieval castle but was in fact a manor.
+By that time, the castle had the appearance of a medieval fortress, but it was actually a manor.

-In later centuries Spontin Castle was owned by several noble families.
-In the late 20th century the castle went to a society who exploited the castle as a hotel and conference center.
-Apparently mismanagement caused the castle to fall into neglect.
+In later centuries, Spontin Castle was owned by several noble families.
+In the late 20th century, it was acquired by a society that operated it as a hotel and conference center.
+However, apparent mismanagement led to neglect.

 Gallery